Affiliate Disclosure: Some links in this post are affiliate links. We may earn a small commission at no extra cost to you. Thanks for your support!

 But what it’s most famous for is the Flemango reservation area; it is full of relaxing flamingos.
 It’s a sight to see.

-Stroll the City Center
+Stroll Through Valladolid’s Colorful City Center

-No matter where I travel, the first thing I consider when visiting a new city is how walkable the town is.
 Walking around a city, interacting with locals, and seeing art murals or stunning architecture is the best way to discover a new place.

-Luckily, Valladolid is a walkable city; the town’s center revolves around this stunning prink cobblestone park with an old church.
-The buildings all over the town are full of beautiful colors, giving the city a unique look.
+Luckily, Valladolid is a walkable city, the town’s center revolves around this stunning prink cobblestone park with an old church.

 The food is fantastic here in Valladolid, Yucatan; the best part about it is just how authentic the cuisine here is.
-You’ll notice this fast when visiting because you’re not in a big tourist beach town like Playa Del Carmen or Cancun.

 The city is full of local Yucatan cuisine.
 And if you’re a foodie like myself, it’s hard not to appreciate that.

-Several famous dishes are native to the Yucatan region, such as Papadzules, Cochinita Pibil, and my favorite, Sopa de Lima, a chicken broth soup with lime juice and various seasonings.
+Several famous dishes are native to the Yucatan region, such as Papadzules, Cochinita Pibil, and my favorite, sopa de lima, a chicken broth soup with lime juice and various seasonings.

 Izamal, known as The Yellow City, is a peaceful yet beautiful town.
 But in the past, it was a place for worship.
-Though some still consider it a sacred place.
-It is located about a two-hour drive from Valladolid.

-The Mayans built twelve temples and pyramids to honor their gods, Kinich-Kakmo and Itzamna.
 The Spanish added a huge Franciscan Monastery to the center of the town centuries later.
 It has a magical atmosphere that is hard to describe.

 Perfect place to walk around and explore.
 It’s extra beautiful in the evening as the sunsets and sky colors contrast the yellow walls.